Tim777kih/Delani-IP3/README.md

 Any browser,recommended browser is Chrome
 ### Bugs
 The web application does not show that the user's message has been received.
+The social icons may fail to show in the live page.
 ### Content information
  MIT License
 Copyright (c) 2020 Timothy Austin